George Akerlof

 George Arthur Akerlof (born June 17, 1940) is an American economist and a university professor at the McCourt School of Public Policy at Georgetown University and Koshland Professor of Economics Emeritus at the University of California, Berkeley.
 Akerlof was awarded the 2001 Nobel Memorial Prize in Economic Sciences, jointly with Michael Spence and Joseph Stiglitz, "for their analyses of markets with asymmetric information."
+He is the husband of former United States Secretary of the Treasury Janet Yellen.

 Early life and education

-Akerlof was born in New Haven, Connecticut, on June 17, 1940, into a Jewish family.
+Akerlof was born in New Haven, Connecticut, on June 17, 1940.
 His mother was Rosalie Clara Grubber (née Hirschfelder), a housewife of German Jewish descent, and his father was Gösta Carl Åkerlöf, a chemist and inventor, who was a Swedish immigrant.
 George has an older brother, Carl, a physics professor at the University of Michigan.

 Akerlof attended Princeton Day School, before he graduated from the Lawrenceville School in 1958.
-He received a bachelor's in economics from Yale University in 1962, and earned his PhD in economics from Massachusetts Institute of Technology (MIT) in 1966.
+He received a bachelor's in economics from Yale University in 1962, and earned his PhD in economics from the Massachusetts Institute of Technology (MIT) in 1966.
 His dissertation was titled Wages and Capital under the supervision of Robert Solow, a noted economist who would later receive the Nobel Memorial Prize.